Cynics at Large Indigo: Cynical Network

 Overview

 Use Device State Change event triggers on these network devices to respond to the situation.
-Watch for connected to respond to the start of a connection, and for disconnected for the end - which may come because the other end has disconnected on you.
+Watch for connected to respond to the start of a connection, and for disconnected for the end - which may come because the other end has broken off the connection or the network has failed.

 Devices